YaLTeR/niri/wiki/Configuration:-Miscellaneous.md

 If an application will specifically ask for CSD, the request will be honored.
 Additionally, clients will be informed that they are tiled, removing some rounded corners.

-With `prefer-no-csd` set, applications that negotiate server-side decorations through the xdg-decoration protocol will have focus ring and border drawn around them without a solid colored background.
+With `prefer-no-csd` set, applications that negotiate server-side decorations through the xdg-decoration protocol will have focus ring and border drawn around them *without* a solid colored background.

 > [!NOTE]
-> Unlike most other options, `prefer-no-csd` currently only affects applications started *after* the config was saved.
+> Unlike most other options, changing `prefer-no-csd` will not affect already running applications.
 > This mainly has to do with niri working around a [bug in SDL2](https://github.com/libsdl-org/SDL/issues/8173) that prevents SDL2 applications from starting.
+>
+> Restart applications after changing `prefer-no-csd` in the config to apply it.

 ```
 prefer-no-csd